DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 ```
 docker compose up --scale nginx=6 -d
 ```
-This command will set the number of instance for nginx to 6.
-If the actual number of instance is lower, docker will add new instances.
+This command will set the number of instances for nginx to 6.
+If the actual number of instances is lower, docker will add new instances.
 And if it's greater, it will remove instances.

 To check if its truly working, we can use the traefik dashboard.
 We can access it with the url `localhost:8080` and check